How to Stop Hating Someone

 It’s Judgement Directing Anger

-A deeper part of the problem is that anger itself is another composite emotion which is often a mix consisting of frustration and survival.
+A deeper part of the problem is that anger itself is another composite emotion that is often a mix consisting of frustration and survival.

 - Release the judgments driving the feelings of anger.